matloff/FarewellAddress/Address.md

 Just like George Washington :-) , I will give this "Farewell Address."
-It certainly won't be historical like Washington's, and it's not really a true farewell--I'll have an office, and intend to be active in research and in writing books and software--but I hope some will find it interesting, maybe surprising, and possibly useful.
+It certainly won't be historical like Washington's, and it's not really a true farewell--I'll have an office, and intend to continue to be active in research and in writing books and software--but I hope some will find it interesting, maybe surprising, and possibly useful.